 Beautiful Hawaii Quotes, Sayings & Proverbs

-The sun is almost always shining on the Kona region of Big Island, so anytime is a good time to visit.
+The sun almost always shines on the Kona region of Big Island, so anytime is a good time to visit.

-The peak travel season is from June-August, so avoiding these months is recommended if possible.
-Aiming for winter and shoulder seasons means more availability, smaller crowds, and typically cheaper air and hotel fare.
+The peak travel season is from June to August, so avoiding these months is recommended if possible.
+Aiming for winter and shoulder seasons means more availability, smaller crowds, and typically cheaper air and hotel fares.

-While the Hilo region can receive rain nearly year-round, the rainy season in Kona is from November-March.
-It is still warm and the rain rarely lasts for more than half a day.
+While the Hilo region can receive rain nearly year-round, the rainy season in Kona is from November to March.
+It is still warm, and the rain rarely lasts for more than half a day.
 The winter season also brings migrating humpback whales to the Hawaiian waters.

 There is a lot left to consider when planning your visit – browse our most popular guides below to help make planning a breeze!